alankent/magento2devbox-skeleton/README.md

   Storm has special support for "remote PHP interpeters" via ssh.
 This makes source code development and debugging using PHP Storm relatively painless even when PHP and the web server are running inside a Docker container.
-  However, PHP Storm does need access to the the source code.
+  However, PHP Storm does need access to the the source code for editing and debugging.

 * There are several directories (such as log directories) which you can choose to mount via Docker volumes for easy access directly from your laptop.
 These